NoBlanks/B550-XE-Opencore/README.txt

 What doesn't work (excluding the issues that only happen on AMD Hackintoshes)

-- DRM in Safari, Apple TV+ and iTunes Videos (Can be fixed by installing Catalina and doing DRM fixes)
 - Airdrop (Use an Apple Airport card instead)

 Additional Notes